famanalytics0/MultiModalGraphics/README.md

 createPlot(cs_airway, legend_title="Gene Regulation")
 ```

-If you want to ignore sampleType (colum
-This is because both the groupColumn and sampleType are required.
+This error arise since both the groupColumn and sampleType are required (leading to 2 by 2 design matrix whereby each group will have only 2 sample per group out of a total of 8 samples in the airway count data).

-But if you want to ignore one of them, so that you can have 4 samples per group
+But if you want to ignore one of two required columns, so that you can have 4 samples per group
-let us say, you want to ignore sampleType (want to compare the two groups of the "dex" column -- groupColumn),
+let us say, you want to ignore sampleType (and just interested in comparing the two groups of the "dex" column -- groupColumn),
-then, take all the sample of the other required group, "cell" (sampleType)
+then, you need to take all the sample of the other required group, "cell" (sampleType) as shown next.

 ```r
 meta$cell <- "All"